Mbialuddinkhan/Automatic-Review-Analyzer/README.md

 utils.py is a Python file that contains utility functions that the staff has created for you.

 test.py is a Python script that tests a handful of the functions you'll use.
-Please keep in mind that these tests are offered to aid in the debugging of your implementation and are not necessarily indicative of the tests used for online grading.
-Feel free to add more test cases locally to ensure that your code is correct before submitting it to the codeboxes' online graders.
+Please keep in mind that these tests are offered to aid in the debugging of your implementation